jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

 News 🆕
 ----------

-* Our report on [heat-related health impacts in 2025](https://doi.org/10.1088/2752-5309/ae714d) was published by *Institut national de santé publique du Québec*
+* Our report on [heat-related health impacts in Quebec during summer 2025](https://doi.org/10.1088/2752-5309/ae714d) was published by *Institut national de santé publique du Québec*
 * Our paper on [heat- and cold-related mortality during the COVID-19 pandemic](https://doi.org/10.1088/2752-5309/ae714d) was published in *Environmental Research: Health*
 * Our paper on [extreme temperature and mortality in US federal prisons](https://doi.org/10.1097/EDE.0000000000002007) was published in *Epidemiology*
 * I received both CIHR and FRQ-S scholarships for my postdoctoral fellowship at [McGill](https://www.mcgill.ca/climatehealth/)